 - Soy and Agave-Glazed Winter Squash

 Wild Rice, and Onion Stuffing

 - Apple and Butternut Squash Soup

 - Millet-Stuffed Golden Squashes

 - Butternut Squash and Mixed Mushroom Lasagna

 - Winter Squash Stuffed with Mashed Potatoes and Peas

 Here are a few tips for making good use of winter squash:

-- A good way to bake large squashes like butternut or spaghetti squash is to cut them in half lengthwise, place the cut side up in a baking dish with about 1/2 inch of water at the bottom, and cover each half tightly with foil.
+1 A good way to bake medium-sized squashes like spaghetti squash or acorn is to cut them in half lengthwise, place the cut side up in a baking dish with about 1/2 inch of water at the bottom, and cover each half tightly with foil.
 Bake for an additional 30 to 50 minutes, depending on size, until the flesh is easily pierced with a knife.